HcashOrg/hcd/dcrjson/README.md

 bitcoin JSON-RPC API.
 A comprehensive suite of tests is provided to ensure proper functionality.

-Although this package was primarily written for the decred, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.
+Although this package was primarily written for the HC, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.